jebelz/GEO/README.md

      Thus, the _x_ or _xy_-like
      attributes are replaced by
      orbital and
-     azimuthal quantum numbers:$(l, m)$-- also knows as degree and order.
+     azimuthal quantum numbers: $(l, m)$ -- also knows as degree and order.
      The signifcance of these is that they are eigentensors of rotations about a fixed axis.